2020/2021 Competency-Based Task/Competency List for Computer Information Systems, Advanced (6615/18 weeks)

 - Create templates or master pages.

-- Demonstrate use of keyboard shortcuts.
+- Demonstrate the use of keyboard shortcuts.

 - Incorporate original/imported text, graphics, tables, charts, and audio/visual elements from a variety of sources.